Pierre-VF/oss4energy/README.md

     > make discover
 - To export the datasets to FTP (using the credentials from the environment):
     > make publish
+- To search in CLI mode:
+    > make search

 Note: the indexing is heavy and involves a series of web (and API) calls.
 A caching mechanism is therefore added in the implementation of the requests (with a simple SQLite database).
 This means that you might potentially end with a large file stored locally on your disk (currently under 500 Mb).